awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 When you create a KMS key in the AWS KMS console, you are required to give it an alias \(friendly name\)\.
 The `CreateKey` operation does not create an alias for the new KMS key\.
 To create an alias for a new or existing KMS key, use the [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) operation\.
 For detailed information about aliases in AWS KMS, see [Using aliases](kms-alias.md)\.

-This topic explains how to create a symmetric encryption KMS key\[
+This topic explains how to create a symmetric encryption KMS key\.

 **Learn more:**
 + To create data keys for client\-side encryption, use the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation\.